 User permissions need redistribution across Power BI workspaces and apps Report-level security becomes workspace or app-level security decisions Integration with Active Directory or other authentication systems needs verification Data source credentials require new management approaches through Power BI gateways Audit trails and usage monitoring work through different reporting mechanisms 7.
 User Training and Change Management End users accustomed to Crystal Reports face significant learning curves.
 The platforms operate with fundamentally different user experiences.

-Report viewing changes from static documents to interactive dashboards Self-service capabilities require training on Power BI’s drag-and-drop interface Mobile access introduces new ways of consuming report information Sharing and collaboration methods differ completely between the platforms Administrative tasks move to web-based interfaces with different navigation patterns 8.
+Report viewing changes from static documents to interactive dashboards Self-service capabilities require training on Power BI’s drag-and-drop interface Mobile access introduces new ways of getting report information Sharing and collaboration methods differ completely between the platforms Administrative tasks move to web-based interfaces with different navigation patterns 8.
 Integration and Deployment Challenges Existing Crystal Reports often integrate with other business systems.
 These connections need rebuilding for Power BI environments.

 Email subscriptions require configuration through Power BI’s different delivery options Embedded reports in web applications need new embedding approaches Automated report generation schedules must be recreated in Power BI Export functionality changes with different file format options and limitations Version control and report lifecycle management require new processes 9.
 Cost and Resource Planning Manual migration projects consume more time and resources than initially expected.
 Organizations need realistic planning for successful transitions.